“[I’m] thrilled there was a simple solution that could make me feel right again.”

 The length of the procedure will vary, depending on whether the procedure is performed alone or in conjunction with another procedure.
 The graft material will be placed vaginally or abdominally to correct the pelvic floor defect and to restore your pelvic floor to its natural state.46

-Although every patient’s recovery process is different, there are general guidelines that apply to most pelvic floor procedures.47
+Although every pelvic prolapse patient’s recovery process is different, there are general, recovery guidelines that apply to most pelvic floor procedures.47

-Your physician will provide you with more specific details about your individual recovery process, and he or she may have other recommendations based on your individual needs.
+Your physician will provide you with more specific details about your pelvic organ recovery process, and he or she may have other recommendations based on your individual needs.

-Follow your physician’s directions closely.
-Even though you may not be feeling any pain from your procedure, your body needs time to heal properly from the surgery and allow the graft material to incorporate within your body’s natural tissue.
+Follow your physician’s recovery directions carefully.
+Even though you may not be feeling any pain from your surgical procedure, your body needs time to heal properly from the pelvic organ surgery and allow the graft material to incorporate within your body’s natural tissue.

 Contact your physician immediately if you have any problems after your surgery.
-It’s crucial to tell them if you have bleeding, pain, abnormal vaginal discharge or sign of infection occurring at any time.
-Your physician will give you a more detailed list of possible adverse events that can occur.
+It’s crucial to tell them if you have bleeding, pain, abnormal vaginal discharge or sign of infection occurring at any time during your recovery.
+Your physician will give you a more detailed list of possible adverse events that can happen.
 Continue with your annual and other routine check-ups and follow-up care.